sejinparkstudio/portfolio/README.md

 # sejincp.co

-The first iteration of sejinp.co.
+The first iteration of sejinp.co